National Disability Insurance Scheme

 What is Kingston City Council going to do for me now?

 We will continue to offer you services until you transition to the NDIS.
-We will also help you transition to the NDIS by providing information and connecting you with the Brotherhood of St Laurence (BSL) Local Area Coordinator (LAC) who will support you through the process.
+We will provide information connecting you with the Brotherhood of St Laurence (BSL) Local Area Coordinator (LAC) who will support you through the process.
 If you are not eligible for the NDIS, your services will continue and there will be no changes to your current services.

 What services that will be affected once you transition to the NDIS?